ism0080/comicstrip-readme/README.md

         steps:
             - uses: ism0080/comicstrip-readme@master
               with:
-                  SHOW_DILBERT: true
                   SHOW_XKCD: true
 ```

-This will add the Dilbert and XKCD comics to your `README.md` at 8am UTC everyday
+This will add the XKCD comics to your `README.md` at 8am UTC every Monday, Wednesday and Friday

 3. Add a comment to your `README.md` like this: